davidpaps/algorithmic_complexity/README.md

 #### Shuffle

-Implement your own algorithm for shuffling (you cannot use `.shuffle`).
+Implement your own algorithm for shuffling the elements in an array (you cannot use `.shuffle`).

 #### Reverse

-Implement your own algorithm for reversing an array (you cannot use `.reverse`).
+Implement your own algorithm for reversing elements in an array (you cannot use `.reverse`).

 #### Find Duplicates